make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [theshop35](https://github.com/theshop35) for assisting with support for CC curtains.
 - [blakadder](https://github.com/blakadder) for assisting with support for Ultonic K10 air fryer.
 - [szupi-ipuzs](https://github.com/szupi-ipuzs) for contributing support for desk lamps (Setti+ SL601).
+- [MackoMici](https://github.com/MackoMici) for contributing support for GX aroma diffuser, which was merged with the YYM config.